-Most Audi models are currently seeing a lead time of between three and six months, with the most popular variants (including the A4 Avant and Q5) at around five months.
-The popular electric model, the e-Tron, is currently experiencing a wait of around four months.
+Most Audi models are currently seeing a lead time of between four and five months, with the most popular variants (including the A4 Avant and Q5) at around five months.
+The popular electric model, the e-tron, is now experiencing a wait of around seven months.

-Compared to Audi, there are fewer BMW cars in stock, but customers are looking at a slightly shorter lead time of around three months for custom builds of most core models.
-The all-electric i3 is shortest, at one month.
+Compared to Audi, there are fewer BMW cars in stock, and customers are looking at a similar lead time of around four to six months for custom builds of most core models.
+The all-electric i3 and iX are also now a four-month wait.

-Similarly, all of Land Rover’s range have a current wait time of around four to five months, with some stock available.
+Similarly, all of Land Rover’s range now have a current wait time of around six to nine months, with very little stock remaining.

-Mercedes-Benz is perhaps the brand with the largest range of lead times among its models, with the EQC and some A-Class variants available within around two months of order, but some E-Classes closer to ten months.
+Mercedes-Benz is perhaps the brand with the largest range of lead times among its models, with the EQC and some A-Class variants available within around two months of order, but some E-Classes, and the popular GLE, closer to ten months.
+Customers ordering a GLC would be looking at a wait of around 5 months.
+There is some limited stock available across all models.
 In addition, our sources have advised that no AMG cars will be produced for the rest of the current year.